 - They are thoroughly tested.

 As an automotive manufacturer, you’re not merely expecting car components to be functional.
 You want everything to operate at the peak of engineering.
-Consider your car’s payment system to be such a crucial component, too – whether it runs on external platforms or the car computer.
+Consider your connected car’s payment system to be such a crucial component, too – whether it runs on external platforms or the car computer.

 Once customers turn the key, they expect it to work smoothly.
 And, since they use an instrument of mobility here, they expect it to work smoothly anywhere.